Can VIA diagnose my child with autism?

 Does VIA accept insurance?

 Yes.
-VIA is a Tricare approved provider.
-We also accept Medicaid through EPSDT program.
-Please contact your insurance company to determine if you have coverage through the autism insurance mandate for ages 3-6.
+Outpatient Behavioral Services is an approved provider for a number of insurance companies.
+Please contact your insurance company to determine if you have coverage through the autism insurance mandate.

 My insurance won’t cover the services offered by Outpatient Behavioral Services.
 How else can I pay for services?